 After Christmas, we plan on visiting India in January.
 My friend had a baby, Zyon, and I’m (one of) his godmother(s).
 We’ll hang in Goa, and then I’m off to explore around India somewhere new!
 From there, I don’t know what travels await really.
 I know I want to see more of Mexico, Central America, and South America but we’ll also be building a house and I have a feeling that’s going to be more work than I’m imagining.

-It’s been a crazy change in the last six months but Ben and I both know we made the right choice moving from Goa when we did.
+It’s been a crazy change this year but Ben and I both know we made the right choice moving from Goa when we did.
 We’re really happy here in Merida and looking forward to settling in even more!
+I hope you liked this look into what it’s like living in Merida, Mexico.